Taken from my website.

-My first bigger project was a .
+My first bigger project was a video about the computer game Neverwinter Nights.
 I wanted to translate the entirety of the first cutscene, and I employed someone much more knowledgeable to help.
 I think those days of translating everything in a way that it actually sounds Latin rather than something taken from English were the biggest help I could get.
 After that, I just knew how I should think about Latin, and I became even more efficient in learning it.

 By this time I was speaking Latin daily.
 Alas, after my Neverwinter Nights video, I had to take a few steps back because of other stuff in life.
 Still, I made sure I was speaking, or at least writing, Latin every day.